zesinger/libserum/README.md

 ## Usage ingame

-1. At table loading, call `bool Serum_Load(const char* const altcolorpath, const char* const romname, unsigned int* pnocolors, unsigned int* pntriggers, UINT8 flags, UINT* width32, UINT* width64, UINT8* newformat)`
+1. At table loading, call `bool Serum_Load(const char* const altcolorpath, const char* const romname, unsigned int* pnocolors, unsigned int* pntriggers, UINT8 flags, UINT* width32, UINT* width64, UINT8* newformat)`.
 The file "altcolorpath/romname/romname.cRZ" is loaded.

 For example, with "altcolorpath=c:/visual pinball/VPinMame/altcolor" (the final "/" is not mandatory, it is added if missing) and "romname=ss_15", "c:/visual pinball/VPinMame/altcolor/ss_15/ss_15.cRZ" is loaded.
 In flags you should set the first bit to 1 ("| 1") if you want the 32P version of the frame in case of multiple resolution new format file if available and the second bit to 1 ("| 2") if you want the 64P version of the frame if available.
 In return, the ints *pwidth, *pheight, unsigned int *pnocolors and *pntriggers contain width and height and number of colours in the PinMame incoming frames and number of triggers. width32 contains the width of the 32P frames and width64 the width of 64P frames and newformat=0 if former format file (created with CDMD<3.0.0), > 0 if this is a new format file.